 When I was born in June of 1961, not only was my sun sign in Gemini, so was the moon and Gemini’s ruling planet, Mercury.
 None of my homies were into astrology at the time, so I didn’t realize I was doomed.
-Blissfully ignorant, I turned my innate attention deficit disorder and penchant for taking mechanical objects apart into a varied and interesting career path with more twists than the Burma Road.
+Blissfully ignorant, I turned my innate ADD and penchant for taking mechanical objects apart into a varied and interesting career path with more twists than the Burma Road.

 Always a bit arty, I first tried my hand at illustration, doing my first paid freelance job at 14.
 (Thanks, Dad.)
 Since art directors weren’t exactly beating down the door, I also got a minimum wage job.
 While trying to avoid having to ask, “Do you want fries with that?”
 I served as a reporter and layout editor for my high school newspaper.